 Dental Cleaning – You should visit your dentist for a professional clean around twice a year.

-Who Can Have a Maryland Bridge?
+Who Can Have a Maryland Bridge in Harris Park?

 This bridge is an excellent choice for patients that are missing one front tooth.
 You will only be eligible to have this bridge if you have good oral hygiene.
 Smokers, patients with tooth decay and patients with unsuitable supporting teeth will not be offered the bridge.